Face to Face with SAP Build Apps

 Know the Pre-requisites?

 Before you use any of these ways to subscribe, you need to create an IAS tenant for your account.
+This is the pre-requisite and I have seen several users facing issues in subscribing to the service, just because they have not met this pre-requisite.
 If you currently do not have it in place, please follow this guide to enable it.

-Once, you have the IAS tenant, which most of us already have, just navigate to navigate to “Trust Configuration” view in your subaccount and Establish Trust to a “Custom IAS tenant“.
-Edit the Default identity provider via a pencil icon and disable Available for User Logon.
+Once, you have the IAS tenant, you just need to navigate to the “Trust Configuration” view in your subaccount and establish trust to the “Custom IAS tenant“.

 Get Ready to run a Booster

 There are a set of steps you need to follow to enable the service after subscribing.
 Instead of do1ing it manually, you have a booster to automatically enable it for you.